 Aside from the vital part it plays in business operations, VPN is also used when people want to stop people from seeing their internet activity.
 You can download a variety of applications to enable this.
 The reasons people want to do this are varied but essentially it is to keep their data private.

-To summarise, Virtual Private Networks provide different purposes for different user types.
+To summarize, Virtual Private Networks provide different purposes for different user types.
 For businesses, it is an essential enabler of modern day working.
 It also can significantly reduce costs through a number of ways.
-The cost of running premises as we mentioned earlier is one potential cost saving but there are many more.
+This comparison and the cost of running premises as we mentioned earlier is one potential cost saving but there are many more.

 Using VPN via the internet to communicate globally saves on communication costs and also saves resource when it comes to sharing data.
 For example, sending encrypted emails to share files takes up time at both ends, whereas being able to simply log onto a PC, access the same network and find the file is a much quicker and less costly process.
 There really are many benefits from having a VPN set up.